pavlovtech/WebReaper/README.md

 ### Distributed web scraping with Serverless approach

-In the Examples folder you can find the project called Exoscan.AzureFuncs.
-It demonstrates the use of Exoscan with Azure Functions.
+In the Examples folder you can find the project called WebReaper.AzureFuncs.
+It demonstrates the use of WebReaper with Azure Functions.
 It consists of two serverless functions:

 #### StartScrapting
 First of all, this function uses ScraperConfigBuilder to build the scraper configuration e. g.: